Achilles Tendon Rupture in San Antonio

 How is an Achilles Tendon Rupture Diagnosed?

-Your doctor diagnoses the rupture based on the symptoms, history of the injury and by performing a thorough physical examination.
-Your doctor may also feel a gap or depression in the tendon, just above the heel bone.
-Your doctor will gently squeeze the calf muscles.
-If the Achilles tendon is intact, there will be flexion movement of the foot, if it is ruptured, there will be no movement observed.
+An Achilles tendon rupture is typically diagnosed through a combination of your medical history, reported symptoms, and a thorough physical examination by your doctor.
+During the exam, your doctor may feel for a gap or depression in the tendon, just above the heel bone, which can indicate a rupture.
+One common test involves gently squeezing the calf muscles.
+If the Achilles tendon is intact, the foot will flex, but if ruptured, there will be no movement.

-What is the Treatment for an Achilles Tendon Rupture?
+What Are the Treatment Options for an Achilles Tendon Rupture?

 Our Locations